-For many of us, the annual changing of the clocks in March—‘spring forward’—seems like just a minor annoyance and simply results in us losing a Sunday morning lie-in.
-At least, that’s what we think.
-However, tampering with the clock has been shown to cause far more disruption than that, and the recorded costs to society are huge.
+For many of us, ‘spring forward’, the changing of the clocks in March, seems like just a minor annoyance that interferes with our Sunday morning lie-in.
+However, tampering with the clock has been shown to cause far more disruption than that, and the costs to each of us and society at large are huge.

-Living in a chronically sleep deprived society, any increase in loss of sleep may have consequences for individual and public safety.
-Studies show that although one hour’s change may seem like a minor disruption, the effect on the body’s sleep/ wakefulness cycle has measurable changes for up to 5 days.
+Living in an already chronically sleep deprived society, any increase in loss of sleep can have consequences for individual and public safety.
+Studies show that although one hour’s change may seem to be a minor disruption, the effect on the body’s sleep/ wakefulness cycle has measurable changes for up to 5 days.

 The economic cost of sleep deprivation is significant as well.
 A recent study entitled Why sleep matters - the economic costs of insufficient sleep showed that lack of sleep among the U.S. workforce costs about $411 billion and loses 1.2 million working days per annum.
 Researchers found that those who sleep, on average, less than six hours a night have a 13 percent higher mortality risk than someone sleeping between seven and nine hours.